 Objective: To detect elusive, nocturnal, or crepuscular species that are difficult to observe directly.

-Procedure: Surveys were conducted along known animal trails, waterholes and open forest roads to identify signs such as: Pugmarks and footprints, Scat or droppings, Scratch marks on trees, Digging signs, Feeding remnants (e.g., fruit remains, kill sites).
-This method helped identify mammals such as Panthera pardus fusca (Indian leopard), Melursus ursinus (sloth bear), and Hyaena hyaena (Striped Hyena).
+Procedure: Surveys were conducted along known animal trails, waterholes, and open forest roads to identify signs such as pugmarks and footprints, scats or droppings, scratch marks on trees, digging signs, and feeding remnants (e.g., fruit remains and kill sites).
+This method helped identify mammals, such as Panthera pardus fusca (Indian leopard), Melursus ursinus (sloth bear), and Hyaena hyaena (Striped Hyena).

 All field observations were geotagged using GPS devices and manually logged in data sheets, which were later digitized for analysis.